ravenloue/TMDB-TrendingSearch/README.md

-# MovieSearch
+# TMDB-TrendingSearch
- A simple list that pulls information about movies from TMDB (The Movie Database)
+ A mobile-friendly movie database searcher that retrieves daily or weekly trends for movies, tv shows and people involved in the industry.

 ## Table of contents